stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

-I mean, there's certainly a philosophical question about colour there, which I choose not to address because it is very much a 'well, what is meaning, __[Tim breaths in deeply, sighs dramatically]__ what is knowledge, what is truth'.
+I mean, there's certainly a philosophical question about colour there, which I choose not to address because it is very much a 'well, what is meaning, __[Tim breaths in deeply, sighs dramatically]__ what is knowledge, what is truth.'

 #### BEN